 Culross Abbey and St Mungo’s Chapel were popular stop off points for both lowly and lordly pilgrims.
 In fact, King James IV was recorded as leaving an offering at St Serf’s remains in Culross in 1511.
 Both sites can be visited today.

-Ochre-painted Culross Palace is in the heart of the village and steep cobbles lead to Culross Abbey.
-Either choose to visit the Abbey or continue along the path which follows the route of the Fife Coastal Path at this section.
-To find out more about Culross Abbey visit Historic Environment Scotland.
+Ochre-painted Culross Palace is in the heart of the village and steep cobbles lead to Culross Abbey where you can explore the ruins of a Cistercian monastery of the 1200s.
+If you don’t fancy the steep walk, continue along the path which follows the Fife Coastal Path at this section.

 ‘There was a poor little woman, English by birth and race … who was afflicted for a long time with a very serious ailment … she fell headlong to the ground before the holy altar like a lifeless stone … But soon sadness was turned to joy, the health of her limbs restored to her.’
 (Excerpt from the Miracula S. Margarite Scotorum regine [Miracles of St Margaret] 1245-63)